Anaphora (liturgy): Alexandrian Rite

-The main currently used anaphora of the Alexandrian Rite is the Liturgy of Saint Cyril the Great, which is a revision of the first Alexandrian Liturgy composed by Saint Mark.
+The only anaphora still in use within the Alexandrian Rite is the Liturgy of Saint Cyril the Great, which is a revision of the first Alexandrian Liturgy composed by Saint Mark.
 The Ethiopian Orthodox Church makes use of no less than 14 official anaphoras.
 Some Ethiopian monasteries use additional Anaphoras as a local practice.
+The Coptic Church has since started to use West Syriac Anaphoras such as the Egyptian Liturgy of St. Basil (most often used) and the Anaphora of St. Gregory the Theologian.

 Edessan Rite

 The most important and currently used anaphorae (Qudashe) of the Edessan Rite (Babylonian Rite or East Syriac Rite) are the following: